luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 For one could put good for evil and evil for good by thinking the good guys are the bad guys and vice versa.

 Prior to the election of Donald Trump, many were of the feeling that all was well in Zion when it wasn't.
 When Trump was elected, the world had "fallen apart".
-It is natural to vilify those who upend our worlds, even if our worlds were messed up.
+It is natural to vilify those who upend our worlds, even if our worlds are already messed up.

 > 21 And others will he pacify, and lull them away into carnal security, that they will say: **All is well in Zion; yea, Zion prospereth, all is well**—*and thus the devil cheateth their souls, and leadeth them away carefully down to hell*.
 >
 > [2nd Nephi 28:21][19] (Book of Mormon)

 I can see how some reading this may assume that Trump is now the conspiracy that we must fight and take down.
 However, this is mistake.
-Being [quick to observe][2] is not an easy choice, as one becomes keenly and painfully aware.
+Being [quick to observe][2] is not an easy choice, as one becomes keenly and painfully aware, but it's better to observe soon in the game so the rest of the game makes sense and things can be seen for what they truly are.

 Unfortunately, if one wakes up too late, there is a risk of waking up "on the wrong side of the bed", being confused as to what is good and what is evil.
 Satan is a master of deception.
 Consider - the country is at more than just a political divide.
 Truly, we are at an ideological divide.
 But, we cannot pass judgment on whether people are "worthy Christians" because the deception runs very deep and we are taught that